Q&A: Extending the Life of a Liquid Remedy

 Q. What is a Nosode?

-Nosodes are remedies prepared from inactivated micro-organisms such as bacteria and viruses, or products of disease such as fluids, discharge, or affected tissue.
-What else?
+Nosodes are remedies prepared from micro-organisms such as bacteria and viruses, or diseased fluids, discharges, or tissue.

 Q. ‘Kissing Tonsils’ – What Can Homeopathy Do?